-It’s where you can indulge in eggs however you like them and freshly made pancakes to the delight of the girls.
-Along with a beautiful view out to the Cotswolds countryside.
+Indulge in eggs however you like them and freshly made pancakes to the delight of the girls.
+All with a beautiful view out to the Cotswolds countryside.
 A great start to the day.

 The Gumstool Inn is the casual, pub like food spot.
 I’m talking roaring fireplace, cosy seating and a very relaxed atmosphere.

 At 5pm it’s also where the children’s High Tea is served, with a great selection of kiddy friendly meals.